ppgcourseUB/ppgcourse2023/Calling_variants_from_low-coverage_ngs_data.FILIPE_VIEIRA/Readme.md

 For the exercises we are going to use mapped data (BAM files) from chr11 of the 1000 Genomes Consortium.

 **NOTICE that the data to be used in this practice is already available on the server.
-We have downloaded them to a shared folder (/data/datasets/Calling_variants_from_low-coverage_ngs_data/) before the session, to avoid excessive download traffic during class.**
+We have downloaded them to a data folder (/data/datasets/Calling_variants_from_low-coverage_ngs_data/) before the session, to avoid excessive download traffic during class.
+YOU DON'T HAVE TO COPY ANYTHING IN  YOUR HOME, environmental variables are correctly set in the scripts to read the data in that folder.**

 ## Intro to ANGSD